pepperpepperpepper/NewSoftKeyboard/plan.md

 - Host-side predictNextWords test exists; add small UI polish/normalization if desired.

 ## Immediate Next Steps
-1) Continue legacy cleanup (remaining resources/tasks; occasional wording fixes); verify no new ASK-only branding sneaks in.
+1) Continue legacy cleanup (remaining resources/tasks; occasional wording fixes); permission rationales across locales now debranded to NewSoftKeyboard.
 2) Decide whether to keep `askCompat` flavor and, if so, add flavor-specific branding assets; otherwise trim it.
 3) Pick the next monolith slice from the audit list and refactor with tests.